stanleychan0507/UBC2023_CapstoneProject/README.md

 <img src="https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white"> <!---TensorFlow-->
 <img src="https://img.shields.io/badge/Docker-2CA5E0?style=for-the-badge&logo=docker&logoColor=white"> <!---Docker-->

-## Contribution
-Contribution is what makes coding fun!
-Anyone are welcomed to fork/clone the project and work on features.
-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/NewFeature`)
-3. Commit your Changes (`git commit -m 'Add some NewFeature'`)
-4. Push to the Branch (`git push origin feature/NewFeature`)
-5. Open a Pull Request

 ## Future Work
 There are some works for this project that can be carry out for future works :